globaleaks/whistleblowing-software/documentation/roadmap/index.rst

 Introduction
 ------------
-`GlobaLeaks <https://www.globaleaks.org>`_ is free, open source software enabling anyone to easily set up and maintain a secure whistleblowing platform.

-Started in 2011, the software is now widely used worldwide by more than 3000 organizations working in the fields of anti-corruption activism, human rights violations reporting, investigative journalism, and corporate compliance.

 This document details the main areas of research development and represents the actual tentative readmap of consolidation planned for 2024-2026 based on the analysis of the large set of user needs collected within the official `Ticketing System <https://github.com/globaleaks/whistleblowing-software/issues>`_.

 Development areas